 We are open-minded trainers and are not opposed to any tools.
 We do specialize in the humane effective use of a remote training collar and do use them in combination with food and toy rewards.

-The problem with remote training collars is that people can simply buy them in stores and have no idea on how to use them properly.
+The problem with remote training collars is that people can simply buy them in stores and have no idea how to use them properly.
 Plus, generally, what you buy in most stores is junk and not adjustable enough to meet the individual dog’s sensitivity level.
 Combine these 2 factors and you have a high rate of failure to produce a good result and problems can be created.
 If the collar is not used properly it can cause superstitious associations.
-This can create confusion, fear and nervousness.
+This can create confusion, fear, and nervousness.

 People need to keep one thing in mind: the remote training collar is not a method it is just a tool.
 The handlers create the result in how they use the tool.